swiseman/nn_coref/modifiedBCS/README.md

 ## Running

-To extract the Basic+ features described in the paper, first create a directory to store log files (say, `execdir'), and then type the following
+To extract the features described in the (NAACL) paper, first create a directory to store log files (say, `execdir'), and then type the following

 ```
-java -jar -Xmx30g modifiedBCS/target/scala-2.11/moarcoref-assembly-1.jar ++modifiedBCS/base.conf -execDir execdir -numberGenderData gender.data -animacyPath animate.unigrams.txt -inanimacyPath inanimate.unigrams.txt -trainPath flat_train_2012 -devPath flat_dev_2012 -testPath flat_test_2012 -pairwiseFeats FINAL+MOARANAPH+MOARPW+bilexical -conjType NONE
+java -jar -Xmx30g modifiedBCS/target/scala-2.11/moarcoref-assembly-1.jar ++modifiedBCS/base.conf -execDir execdir -numberGenderData gender.data -animacyPath animate.unigrams.txt -inanimacyPath inanimate.unigrams.txt -trainPath flat_train_2012 -devPath flat_dev_2012 -testPath flat_test_2012  -mode SMALLER -conjType NONE -pairwiseFeats FINAL+MOARANAPH+MOARPW
 ```

 The above assumes the gender and animacy files are in the current directory, and that the flattened CoNLL directories are flat_train_2012/, flat_dev_2012/, and flat_test_2012/.

 The argument to pairwiseFeats specifies which features to extract.
-The argument `FINAL+MOARANAPH+MOARPW+bilexical` corresponds to the Basic+ features described in the paper.
-The argument `FINAL` corresponds to the Basic feature set.
-We use the NONE argument to conjType for all experiments.
+The argument `FINAL+MOARANAPH+MOARPW` corresponds to the features described in the paper.

 There are additional options described in edu.harvard.nlp.moarcoref.MiniDriver.java.